-We were the younger, wilder kids from the neighbourhood.
+We were the younger, wilder kids from the neighborhood.
 His style was more refined and intelligent.
 Even though we was around the same age, Nas seemed way older than us.
 We wasn't copying his style; we had a whole new sound with the beats.
 We made the music really dark and made the lyrics fit with the sinister music.

 What was Hempstead like when you were growing up?

 When my family first moved to Hempstead in the 1960s, they were one of the first black families.
-It used to be an all white neighbourhood, but there was white flight when the black people with money started moving in.
+It used to be an all white neighborhood, but there was white flight when the black people with money started moving in.
 When I was like 13 or 14, Hempstead had just become all black, and the poverty became worse and worse.
-When we was working on The Infamous album, Hempstead was like an abandoned neighbourhood.
+When we was working on The Infamous album, Hempstead was like an abandoned neighborhood.
 The downtown was empty.
 You could tell it used to be thriving, but then something happened.

 What do you remember most about growing up in Queensbridge?